For Windows you additionally need to download ffmpeg from Zeranoe (32-bit Builds (Static)) and extract

 Older packages can be found here.

-There is no native port yet for OS X, but Wine allows to run the Windows build:
+There is no native port yet for OS X, but Wine or Crossover allow to run the Windows build:

 - Download slowmoVideo for Windows and unzip it